adityakkpk/Namaste-Javascript/Readme.md

     - Global object is window.
 Browsers gives these Web APIs features to JS through a keyword *window*.

 * **Event Loop**:
+    - How setTimeout() works BTS?
+        - Whenever we execute a JS code a global execution context is created an pushed inside the call stack and code is executed line by line.
+        - setTimeout() calls the setTimeout Web API and calls the timer feature of Browser.
+        - setTimeout() takes a callback function and some delay.
+So when we we call a setTimeout() function in our program it registers a callback and stars the timer as per the delay.
+        - And the JS
+        - As soon as the timer expires, the callback function needs to be executed.
+At this time the execution context is poped out from the call stack as JS engine executed all the lines of code.
+        - So To execute this callback of setTimeout(), *Event Loops* and *callback queue* comes into the picture.
+        - As soon as the timer expires, the callback function needs to go to the call stack but it cannot go to the call stack directly.
+It goes to the call stack through the callback queue.
+        - So when the timer expires, this callback is push inside the callback queue.
+        - Event Loop checks the callback queue, if it finds a method it just pushed it into the call stack and then call stack executes this callback function.
+        - Event loop works as an gate keeper.

+    - How Event Listeners work in JS?
+        -